galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 Morever, as Galaxy will be by design optimized for on-chain trading, per-transaction cost for miners or network validators has to be preferrablly minimal to zero.

 Furthermore, There shouldn't be a possibility of front-running cases as often witnessed in gas-fee based networks like Ethereum and its clones.
-Strickly no front-running trading is required in Galaxy network to ensure the trading fairness in order to win the hearts of most traders.
+Strickly no front-running trading is required in Galaxy network to ensure the trading fairness in order to win the hearts of all traders.

+Last but not least, seemless and if possible fork-less upgradeability is critical for the continuous success of Galaxy network.
+The core underlying logic as well as application-level logic will be primarialy driven by virtual machine run smart contracts.
+It is also requested that smart contracts shall be upgradeable or can become non-upgradeable should the developers or deployers choose to do so.

+# Consensus algorithm
+Galaxy will adopt state-of-the-art consensus algorithm in order to achieve the best level of security, reliability and efficiency in the network.
+The first version of Galaxy will choose DPOS algorithm for choosing the network valdiator and HotStuff for determing the block finality.
+In the future in case there are better algorithms out there the community will decide whether or not to switch to a new version of the consenus algorithm.